nomanzahid102/test-plugin/readme.txt

-== Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/test-plugin` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+Front End
-1. Use the Form Template exist in the page template option of the page.
+Plugin Register a Template name as From Template. when Create a new page assign form template to the page.

-==Front End==
-After assign the template to the page you can access front page via permalink of the page which you assign the template.
+Now you can access the form via page url.
-Form ask for Name and URL,
-when submit form of name which behave like tittle of custom post type already exist then display meesage user already exist.
-Information is store in custom post type named as website. from admin you can see all the data of filled form from website post types.

-==Backend==

-No one create new Website.
-All the standard metabox are removed from backend. no body can edit the website.
+Form contain Name and url field. when you submitted the form data is store in the websites custom post type.

+backend
-A metabox exist in custom post type which contain the souce of url provided by user when submitted the form.

-You can access the rest api json route endpoint by visitig the follow url /wp-json/wp/v2/websites
+when plugin activate it register a custom template, create custom post types named as websites, create textarea metabox, restrict user to create new Website,edit or update. textarea metabox contain the source of the website url which user provide when form is sumitted. can access the rest api json route endpoint by visitig the follow url /wp-json/wp/v2/websites